 Understanding the landscape for sustainability metrics

-Over the past few articles I’ve introduced our Metrics Integration Framework.
-As service born out of a need to embed sustainability metrics into businesses, it is designed to help extract value beyond the traditional areas of compliance, operational efficiency, and corporate reporting.
-It builds upon our LCA Expertise (sustainability consultancy services) and software reputation, and has become core to PRé’s mission.
-Indeed, we’ll soon introduce our new SimaPro software for facilitating sustainability metrics integration, with features that include value chain data collection, performance monitoring, and scenario modelling.
+Over the past few articles, I’ve introduced our Metrics Integration Framework.
+As a service born out of a need to embed sustainability metrics into businesses, it is designed to help extract value beyond the traditional areas of compliance, operational efficiency, and corporate reporting.
+It builds upon our LCA Expertise (sustainability consultancy services) and software reputation and has become core to PRé’s mission.
+Indeed, we’ll soon introduce our new SimaPro software for facilitating sustainability metrics integration, with features that include value chain data collection, performance monitoring, and scenario modeling.

 Creating value with sustainability metrics